HashirOwais/NextPay-Subscription_Simplifed/TESTING.md

 **Classes**
 - Valid: Both username and password match predefined record.
-- Invalid: Any combination where username doesnt exist, password is wrong or either field is empty/null.
+- Invalid: Any combination where username doesnt exist, password is wrong or either field is empty